 Cloud Vulnerability DB

-The vulnerability could allow authenticated users with certain permissions to bypass two-factor authentication requirements, potentially compromising the security of affected GitLab installations (GitLab Patch).
+The vulnerability could allow authenticated users with certain permissions to bypass two-factor authentication requirements, potentially compromising the security of affected GitLab installations.
+This could lead to unauthorized access to protected resources and potential security breaches in affected systems (Wiz).

 GitLab has released patches in versions 17.10.7, 17.11.3, and 18.0.1 to address this vulnerability.
 It is strongly recommended that all affected installations be upgraded to the latest version immediately.
 GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Patch).